 At the same time, we are seeing constant evolution of internet threats, which when combined with mobility and cloud, is putting huge pressure on traditional security infrastructure.
 Cyber threats are becoming more frequent, sophisticated and evasive.
 The majority start with a malicious email, resulting in email security being one of the main focus areas for cyber security spend, second only to firewalls.

 Figure 1: Framework for selecting email and web security solutions covered in new Buyer’s Guide

 Office 365 Migration Creates Special Issues

-Everyone who works in IT already understands this of course, but why suggest that Office 365 has any bearing on the email and web security buying process?
+Everyone who works in IT already understands this of course, but why suggest that Office 365 has any bearing on the email security buying process?
 There are two parts to the answer.

 The second part of the answer is related to this challenge.
-The choices available to those evaluating email and web security products and services today are many and confusing.
+The choices available to those evaluating email security products and services today are many and confusing.
 For companies that have migrated to Office 365, the inclusion of some bundled, basic email security exacerbates the complexity of this process.
-When you add the requirement for web security, a piece of the puzzle that Microsoft does little to help solve, the complexity of the buying process is apparent.

 Buyer’s Guides Now Available to Navigate Complexity

-Here at Cyren we do believe that the email and web security buying process has become more difficult, so to help those needing to cut through the complexity we have created a 22-page buyer’s guide specifically for Office 365 customers, as well as a general buyer's guide relevant for those looking for any system, along with other resources also available at those links.
+Here at Cyren we do believe that the email security buying process has become more difficult, so to help those needing to cut through the complexity we have created a 27-page buyer’s guide specifically for Office 365 customers, as well as a general buyer’s guide relevant for those looking for any system, along with other resources also available at those links.